Roof Inspection Cost

 Labour Costs and Timescales

-Professional roof inspectors typically charge between £40 and £80 per hour, although many prefer to quote fixed prices for different types of inspections.
+Professional roof inspectors typically charge between £40 and £80 per hour.
+However, many prefer to quote fixed roof inspection prices.
 Daily rates for specialists can range from £200 to £500, depending on their qualifications and the complexity of the work.

 Typical Timeframes: